shichao-an/notes/docs/lkd/ch3.md

 * **User-space**: Normal program execution occurs in user-space.
 * **Kernel-space**: When a program executes a system call or triggers an exception, it enters kernel-space.
 At this point, the kernel is said to be "executing on behalf of the process" and is in **process context**.
 When in process context, the `current` macro is valid.
+    * Other than process context there is **interrupt context** (discussed in [Chapter 7](/lkd/ch7/).
+In interrupt context, the system is not running on behalf of a process but is executing an interrupt handler.
+No process is tied to interrupt handlers.

 Upon exiting the kernel, the process resumes execution in user-space, unless a higher-priority process has become runnable in the interim, in which case the scheduler is invoked to select the higher priority process.